Skip to main content

 Self-efficacy is a task-specific belief.
 It answers the question: “Can I successfully perform this particular task?”
 SDT’s notion of competence is broader, reflecting the ongoing need to experience effectiveness and mastery across situations.
 It is considered a psychological need because its satisfaction is essential for sustained motivation and well-being.

-Feedback, therefore, plays a central role.
+Feedback, therefore, plays a central role here.
 But not all feedback supports competence equally.
 Feedback that highlights progress, clarifies what worked, and identifies specific areas for improvement strengthens the experience of effectiveness.

 For example, being told, “This was excellent, you met expectations,” provides evaluation, and it feels good.
 But being told, “Your argument became much clearer once you structured the analysis around the core assumption,” provides information about growth.
 It not only feels good, but also supports the need for competence by making improvement visible.